Why is Statement Analysis® so accurate?

 There are several reasons why the Statement Analysis techniques are the most accurate way of detecting deception.
 When you use nonverbal communication techniques to detect lies you have to "read" or "interpret" someone's body language.
 Of course when you interpret, you always run the risk of misinterpreting.
 When using the Statement Analysis techniques we never interpret.
 This is because people mean exactly what they say.
-In addition, you cannot read someone's mind.
-With Statement Analysis we do not infer but we point out what the person has said.
+With Statement Analysis, we do not infer but we only point out what the person has said or in some cases not said.

 Take for example O.J.
 Simpson's so called suicide letter.
 After Simpson failed to turn himself into the police, a letter written by Simpson was found which read like a good-bye letter.
 The letter starts out saying,